PM-Master/blockmatrix/README.md

 # blockmatrix
 An API to manage users and attributes using a blockmatrix.

+*Note: This is only a library that uses a block matrix data structure.
+It is not a distriubted deployment of a block matrix.*

 ## Maven
 First import the jitpack repository.
 ```xml